Know Yourself (Socrates)

 Then Socrates one day stuck his head out and said, “Everything is fine, all right.
 Why are we alive?”
 “What is the meaning of life?”
 When he started to ask, things got heated.

-Because Socrates was an outcast man, who often went barefoot, who had no respect for himself from the point of view of current thoughts, who rarely took a shower.
+Because Socrates was an outcast man, who often went barefoot.
+He had no respect for himself from the point of view of current thoughts, who rarely took a shower.

 In the bazaar, in the market, in short, he would wander around and ask the meaning of life to anyone who came before him.
-The reason for this situation can be evaluated as the philosopher’s didactic look at the books in a strange way.
+The philosopher’s didactic way of looking at the books contributes to this situation.

-He saw books as a waste of time and preferred to talk face-to-face with everyone he met and constantly ask new questions, whether he was a sage or not, instead of sitting, thinking and writing a book.
+He saw books as a waste of time and preferred to talk face-to-face with everyone he met.
+He then constantly ask new questions, whether he was a sage or not, instead of sitting, thinking and writing a book.

 So much so that Socrates did not write any books in his entire life.